Undistraction/sass-vertical-rhythm/README.md

 # Vertical Rhythm

-An extraction of Compass's vertical rhythm module, removing all dependencies on Compass
+An extraction of Compass's vertical rhythm module, removing all dependencies on Compass.

+All credit to the original author: Eric M Suzanne